jose-d/build-slurm-rocky8/README.md

 $
 ```

-note, that slurm needs `libpmix.so`, which is curiously provided by `pmix-devel` rpm and not `pmix` as one could expect.
+Note, that slurm needs `libpmix.so`, which is curiously provided by `pmix-devel` rpm and not `pmix` as one would expect.
 So make sure that both rpms are installed at slurm server, submit, and execute nodes.